oskarihakamies/IDS-project/Ansible/Proto_not_ready.md

 # Don't use this.
-Havigate to How-To-Install
+Navigate to How-To-Install

 ## Note.
 The product isn't fully finished, not completely ready and everything that happens is at users own risk